 what’snew@mcgill (WN@M) is McGill’s electronic newsletter for University staff and faculty members.
 The newsletter is issued via email twice a week (Tuesdays and Thursdays) during the school year and once weekly (Wednesdays) during the summer.

 WN@M disseminates stories, news items, information and events that may be of interest to the broader McGill community.

 In the interest of keeping WN@M as reader friendly as possible, we ask that people submitting an item for inclusion in the newsletter follow the guidelines below.

 - In the interest of clarity, we ask that submissions do not include footnotes.
 Graphs and charts do not work well in this small format so we ask contributors to submit a photo or logo to run with their item instead of a graph or chart.
-Ideally images should be sized to 280 pixels wide.
+Images should be sized to 290 pixels wide or larger.

 - Items can be submitted in either French or English and we will take care of the translation.

 - NOTE: WN@M for students is issued every Sunday during the school year.
 All submissions must be sent to firstname.lastname@example.org by noon on the Wednesday before the issue in which it is supposed to appear.

 Because space is limited, not every submission will necessarily appear in WN@M. Items that appeal to a broader audience will be selected ahead of items and events targeting a more specific portion of the McGill community.

 It should be noted that each unit has specific communications channels in place to help publicize your event.